nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ### 2.4 Design and Implementation Constraints
 <!--This could include pre-existing code that needs to be incorporated ,a certain programming language or toolkit and software dependencies.
 Describe the origin and rationale for each constraint.-->
+Code from the Graphene Raman Fitting Tool will be adjusted to fit the needs of nanodiamond raman.
+This includes changing values and certain parts of the code.

 ## 3 User Interaction and Design